robert-annies/toast/README.md

        end
      end

-The above definition inside the `resourceful_model` block exposes the records of the model Banana automatically via a generic controller to the outside world, accepting and delivering JSON representations of the records.
-Let the associated models Apple and Coconut be exposed as a resource, too.
+The above definition inside the `acts_as_resource` block exposes the records of the model Banana automatically via a generic controller to the outside world, accepting and delivering JSON representations of the records.
+Let the associated models Apple and Coconut be exposed as a resource, too:

 ### Get a collection
     GET /bananas